MartinaB91/project5-task-app-front/README.md

 - As a non-authenticated user, the navbar contains “Family Star” with link to home page and “Sign In”.
 - As an authenticated user, the navbar contains “Family Star” as above.
 It also contains “Task Board” and the current profile’s “Username” which is a dropdown menu.
 - When the dropdown is expanded it contains the component display family members which will be explained in detail later together with a link to “Add Family Member”, “Add task” and a “Sign Out” button.

+### Loader
+- When tasks are loading a spinner icon and a text "Loading" is shown.

 ### Display Family Members
 - In this component all the profile’s family members are displayed as an image and family member name.